m810459675/Operating-Systems/P2/Readme.md

       run; the child thread will sit in the ready queue.
   </dd><dt><em>void <strong>MyThreadYield</strong>(void)</em>
   </dt><dd>Suspends execution of invoking thread and yield to another thread.
-      The invoking thread  remains ready to execute—it is not blocked.
+      The invoking thread  remains ready to executeâ€”it is not blocked.
       Thus, if there is no other ready thread, the invoking thread will continue to execute.